-Wolverhampton, Bilston & District Trades Union Council has organised teams of local trade unionists to work on bars at music festivals to raise our funds for our campaigning work over the last 19 summers at festivals at around sixty festivals; our volunteers have raised £38,000. £2,000 was raised last summer.
+Wolverhampton, Bilston & District Trades Union Council organises teams of local trade unionists to work on bars at music festivals to raise our funds for our campaigning work.
+Over 20 summers at festivals at around sixty festivals; our volunteers raised £38,700.

 Watch the server guide video here to see what it's all about